 And that is the point of my post today.

 As you go about your full lives, it is easy to lose touch with your sense of purpose.
-It is easy to forget the impact of a small gesture, brief glance or word of encouragement.
+It is easy to forget the impact of a small gesture, brief glance, or word of encouragement.
 But even as you lose touch, the energy of it lives on.
 Every single positive thought or action affords many reactions.
 In this very moment, as you read this post, you are making a difference.
-Your - our - power and influence is humbling.
+Your – our – power and influence are humbling.

 Let the awareness of your impact fuel your future actions.
 We all need one another.